Wildfire Resources

 Tips for preventing agitation

-• Reassure the person with dementia.
+• Reassure the person living with dementia.
 Hold hands or put your arm on their shoulder.
 Tell them that things are going to be fine.

 • Find outlets for anxious energy.
 Take a walk together or engage them in simple tasks.